carbon-language/carbon-lang/docs/design/interoperability/README.md

 ## Bridge code in Carbon files

 > TODO: We should allow writing bridge C++ code in Carbon files to ease
 > maintenance of compatibility layers.
-Syntax needs to be proposed.
+Syntax needs to be proposed, and guard
+> rails to prevent overuse/misuse should be considered.

 ## Name mapping